-Eligible Lenders should view the eligibility criteria in the term sheets as the minimum requirements for the Program.
-Eligible Lenders are expected to conduct an assessment of each potential borrower's financial condition at the time of the potential borrower's application.
-Eligible Lenders will apply their own underwriting standards in evaluating the financial condition and creditworthiness of a potential borrower.
+The eligibility criteria in the Main Street facility term sheets must be satisfied for a loan to be eligible for participation by the Main Street SPV.
+In addition, at the time of the potential borrower's application, an Eligible Lender is expected to conduct an assessment of each potential borrower's pre-pandemic financial condition and post-pandemic prospects, taking into account the payment deferral features of Main Street loans.
 An Eligible Lender may require additional information and documentation in making this evaluation and will ultimately determine whether an Eligible Borrower is approved for a Program loan in light of these considerations.
 Nonprofit Organizations that otherwise meet the Eligible Borrower requirements may not be approved for a loan or receive the maximum allowable amount.